MrGroo/Discord-Global-Chat-Bot-and-Webhook/README.md

 ## ``node index.js``

 Got to index.js and add Ur token
-Go to modules/global chat and add webhook token and channel id
+Go to modules/global chat.js and add webhook token and channel id